 BROWNING THE BUTTER

-Right when the butter starts to go from a caramel brown color to a darker brown (like the color of medium-roast coffee beans), turn off the heat.
+Right when the butter starts to go from a caramel brown color to a darker brown (like the color of medium-roast coffee beans or milk chocolate), turn off the heat.
 I like to add the maple syrup to the saucepan right away to prevent the butter from browning further and potentially burn.

 CHEX MIX INGREDIENTS